saadERRAOUI/AIWA/README.md

 # 🎯 AIWA Hackathon – Starter Tech Pack

-Welcome to the official starter kit for the **AIWA Hackathon**, an AI-focused competition taking place in Morocco.
-This repository provides participants with everything they need to start building powerful and innovative projects using modern web technologies and Salesforce’s AI & Data Cloud stack.
+This repository provides the official starter resources for the **AIWA Hackathon** — a 48-hour AI innovation sprint held in Safi, Morocco.
+It includes tools and setup guides to help participants efficiently prototype their ideas using modern web technologies and Salesforce’s AI & Data Cloud stack.

 ## 🧰 What's Inside